Immune System Hormones

 Generally speaking, your immune system’s job is to fight off anything it deems “not you,” like viruses, bacteria, or other threats.
 This means pregnancy — accepting and protecting a “not you” baby — requires a huge readjustment for your immune system.
 Add to that a chaotic scrambling of every hormone your immune system relies on, and your body’s in for some serious changes during and after carrying a baby.

-In order to sustain a healthy pregnancy and conception, women who are pregnant or fertile experience a shift in their immune system from its more aggressive Th1 state, to a more tolerant Th2 state.
+In order to sustain a healthy pregnancy and conception, women who are pregnant or fertile13 experience a shift in their immune system14 from its more aggressive Th1 state, to a more tolerant Th2 state.

 Does Hormone Therapy Weaken the Immune System?